mgtrrz/echome/README.md

 In ecHome's current iteration, there is no user authentication and all implemented ecHome requests can be made to the server.

-You can interact with the HTTP API directly to manage your ecHome host, however, it's preferred you use the Web Interface, Python-SDK (programmatic) or the CLI to do everything you need.
-However, an example request to create a virtual machine with the HTTP API would look like:
+You can interact with the HTTP API directly to manage your ecHome host.
+An example request to create a virtual machine with the HTTP API would look like:

 ```
 $ curl 172.16.9.6:5000/v1/vm/create\?ImageId=gmi-fc1c9a62 \
  \&InstanceSize=standard.small \
- \&NetworkType=BridgeToLan \
- \&NetworkInterfacePrivateIp=172.16.9.10\/24 \
- \&NetworkInterfaceGatewayIp=172.16.9.1 \
+ \&NetworkProfile=home-lan \
+ \&PrivateIp=172.16.9.10\
  \&KeyName=echome
 ```

-### Frontend/Web-Interface

-Note: Not yet implemented

-Web interface that communicates to the Backend/API to manage ecHome.
-Javascript running on the page will be responsible for making the HTTP requests directly to the API.

-Code for this service exists in `./echome/web/`
+However, it's preferred you use the Python-SDK (programmatic) or the CLI to do everything you need.

 ### Python-SDK